The Band

 Cindi was born and raised in Connecticut and began her musical journey as a child.
 With a classically-trained singer for a mom and a guitar-strumming crooner for a dad, she taught herself to sing with a clear, powerful voice, trying to emulate her idol, Cher, as well as many other singers of the 1970s.
 She found her own voice and a whole new direction in music at the age of 17 when she discovered bluegrass music.
 She began teaching herself to play fiddle, using her grandfather’s old fiddle, and later began lessons.
 After a year, she had brought herself to a level that enabled her to attend South Plains College in Levelland, Texas and earn a degree in Bluegrass and Country Music.
 There she learned how to sing bluegrass and country, and sound authentic while doing it.

 Over the last 40+ years Cindi has played in many bands, finally settling in Durango, Colorado in 1995.
-She was one of the founding members of The Badly Bent (Durango, CO) , performing regionally in the Four Corners area.
-Over the years Cindi has also played and sung on numerous recording projects in Colorado and in Nashville.
-In 2000, she won first place at the Rockygrass fiddle contest in Lyons, Colorado.
-Cindi is a regular band member in The Western Hers, and also The Dust Devils, both Albuquerque bands.
-She also freelances a bit, and teaches fiddle.
+She was one of the founding members of The Badly Bent out of Durango, CO, with whom she performed regionally in the Four Corners area for 20 years, and has been a Rockygrass Fiddle Contest winner.
+Over the years Cindi has also played and sung on numerous recording projects in Colorado as well as Nashville.
+She also freelances a bit and teaches fiddle.